 There Is Good News For Facial Rejuvenation Surgery Patients

 Who Require More Than Local Anesthesia

 In the vast majority of patients who require more than local anesthesia for facial rejuvenation surgery, we are able to carry out the surgery under a light anesthetic technique known as IV sedation.
 This means that you will not have a breathing tube through your windpipe and that all your anesthesia is given through your IV.
-As a rule there is a much quicker return to clear-headed state of being after this type of anesthetic than with general anesthesia.
+As a rule, there is a much quicker return to a clear-headed state of being after this type of anesthetic than with general anesthesia.
 We carry out this surgery in a beautiful accredited surgery center a few minutes from our Chicago office.

 Facial rejuvenation surgery has been a passion of mine since the earliest days of my practice.
 There is nothing like the pleasure of hearing a patient tell me that she now feels that her face properly reflects her emotional state and inherent vitality.
-Our diligent efforts to develop techniques of this surgery that allow for local anesthesia have helped to make the benefits of this wonderful surgery available to a wider range of patients.
+Our diligent efforts to develop techniques for this surgery that allow for local anesthesia have helped to make the benefits of this wonderful surgery available to a wider range of patients.